railken/eloquent-mapper/README.md

 ## Artisan

 There is only one command, and it's `artisan mapper:generate`.
-This command will reload and recache all relations so keep in mind that you have to execute it whanever you change your models.
+This command will remap and recache so keep in mind that you have to execute it whanever you change your models.

 If you use models that are in your vendor folder, you could add this in your composer.json to reload everytime the libreries are updated.
 ```json